Mawdoo3: Investments and partnerships

-In July 2018, Mawdoo3 announced that it had received $13.5 million in their series B round of funding, led by U.K.-based Kingsway along with U.S.-based Endure Capital.
-In 2018, Mawdoo3 generated 289,000 USD in revenue.
+In July 2018, Mawdoo3 announced that it had received $13.5 million in their series B round of funding, led by U.K.-based Kingsway along with U.S. based Endure Capital.
+In 2018, Mawdoo3 generated $289,000 in revenue.

 Growth

 In early 2016, with approximately 17 Million users, Mawdoo3 became the most popular website in Arabic.

 In early 2017, Mawdoo3 AI was founded, A fine-tech division of Mawdoo3 with a mission of creating an Arabic speaking conversational agent that answers factoid questions.

-In 2018, Mawdoo3 announced reaching 45M unique users, achieving a growth rate of approximately 43% of what they have in 2016.
+In 2018, Mawdoo3 announced reaching 45 million unique users, achieving a growth rate of approximately 43% of what they have in 2016.

 AI

-In March 2018, Mawdoo3 launched its beta web services of the most comprehensive Arabic NLP toolkit for developers (ai.mawdoo3.com).
-The API-based developer library exceeds state of the art accuracy in most of the NLP tasks including but not limited to: Automatic diacritization, named entity recognition, coreference resolution, sentiment analysis and Arabic text to speech.
+In March 2018, Mawdoo3 launched its web-based Arabic NLP toolkit for developers (ai.mawdoo3.com).
+Adverised features included Automatic diacritization, named entity recognition, coreference resolution, sentiment analysis and Arabic text to speech.

 Mawdoo3 NLP toolkit was designed to serve as building components of Mawdoo3 Arabic speaking digital assistant, Salma, that answers factoid questions from Mawdoo3 platform.
 Salma is planned also to be provided as an Arabic voice interface service for enterprises in sectors like travel, automobile, telecom and electronics.

-The way it works
+Functionality

-Mawdoo3 uses the wiki system, but unlike Wikipedia, Mawdoo3.com adopts a more centralized operation model to create and upload content.
+Mawdoo3 uses the wiki system.
+Mawdoo3.com adopts a centralized operation model to create and upload content.
 The team is composed of 20 full-time employees, as well as hundreds of writers divided into paid experts and contributors, who write on specific topics according to special content strategy.
 It publishes original informational articles and rejects opinion, news, and promotional pieces.
-Prior to publishing, an in-house auditing team verifies the content of every article for plagiarism, and checks for correct language use.
-Translated articles are also welcome.
+Prior to publishing, articles are verified and checked for plagiarism.